Calculating the Real Value of Process Improvement: Factoring in Intangible Benefits

 But just how do you determine where to start?
 And how can you analyze the true benefit of a given PI project?

-The concentric circles represent layers of decreasing control as you move away from the center, where the problem solving team is in complete control, to the periphery, where the team has little or no control or influence over events or resources.
+Concentric circles can represent layers of decreasing control as you move away from the center, where the problem solving team is in complete control, to the periphery, where the team has little or no control or influence over events or resources.
 The farther away from the center, the more difficult it becomes to directly influence the immediate outcomes of an issue.
 Starting at the inner circle (i.e. the most focused) helps the problem solving team develop issues that are discrete, measurable, and time bound.

 But how do you make sure that you’re focused on the area where you’ll get the biggest bang for your buck?